krisstallenberg/evaluating-annotations/README.md

 This repository contains a project to annotate linguistic data (understatements) using a Language Model (LLM), as well as to evaluate the quality of the annotations and compare them to human annotations for Inter-Annotator Agreement.
 Finally, the project allows you to create a linguistic dataset of the annotated samples and metadata.
+The final dataset of understatements is also [available on Kaggle](https://www.kaggle.com/datasets/kstallz/thisbuta/data).

 The project uses some of the following libraries: